howl-editor/howl/site/source/doc/api/io/file.md

 - `exclude_directories` This will not return paths for any sub directories.
 The directories themselves will still be traversed however.

+- `exclude_non_directories` This will not return paths for any non-directory path entries.

+- `filter`: A callback that will recieve each relative path as its sole argument.
+To filter a path, i.e. exclude it from the results, the callback should return true.
+Note that filtering a directory means that it won't be descended into at all.

+- `on_enter`: If given, this function is invoked each time a new directory is entered (including the first one).
+The function is passed the relative path of the directory to enter, as well as the found paths so far.
+This function can also optionally cancel the execution, by return the special return value 'break'.
+If this is done, execution is ended and a partial result is returned.

+-
 Example:

 Given the following directory structure: